lesson 5

 working with elements

-Most JavaScript in the browser involves the creation and manipulation of DOM element
+Most JavaScript in the browser involves the creation and manipulation of DOM elements.

 selection

-can be modified, it must first be retrieved from the DOM, and it turns out there are several ways to select an element
+Before an element can be modified, it must first be retrieved from the DOM, and it turns out there are several ways to select an element:

 by ID